FirebaseExtended/experimental-extensions/ai-user-engagement/POSTINSTALL.md

 - Trace ID
 - Span ID of the root span in the above trace

-Send a cURL request as follows:
+If you're using the "standard" (non-callable) Function, send a cURL request as follows:

 ```shell
 curl -d '{"name": "$featureName", "traceId": "$traceId", "spanId": "$spanId", "feedback": {"value": "positive", "text": "Best feature ever!"}}' \
   -H 'Content-Type: application/json' \
   ${function:collectEngagement.url}
 ```

+If you're using the callable Function, call `collectEngagement` from your client with the above data schema.
+App Check must be enabled if selected.

 # Using the extension